dlaliberte/bikeshed-intro/index.md

 ## Overview

+As the [Bikeshed Documentation](https://tabatkins.github.io/bikeshed/) says: "Bikeshed is a spec-generating tool that takes in lightly-decorated Markdown and spits out a full spec, with cross-spec autolinking, automatic generation of indexes/ToC/etc, and many other features."

 This document is intended as a simple introduction to writing specifications of web APIs using Bikeshed.
-Very extensive [Bikeshed Documentation](https://tabatkins.github.io/bikeshed/) is available, but it is a complex tool which is a challenge to get started using since there is a lot to learn before one can become productive.
+Very extensive documentation of Bikeshed is available, but it is a complex tool and there is a lot to learn before one can become productive.

-As the Bikeshed documentation says: "Bikeshed is a spec-generating tool that takes in lightly-decorated Markdown and spits out a full spec, with cross-spec autolinking, automatic generation of indexes/ToC/etc, and many other features."

 So the goal here is to help beginners get started using Bikeshed in the simplest way possible.
 And then we provide some guidance for starting to write the first few revisions of a specification.
 We only cover the basics for many topics and refer to other documents for more complete details.
 The following topics are covered here: